openwisp/openwisp-utils/README.rst

 in the ``Main Navigation Menu``.

-``register_menu_groups`` takes a parameter of type (``dict``) in which key respresents the position of menu item and its value needs to be a type of "dict".
+``register_menu_groups`` takes a parameter of type (``dict``) in which key respresents the position of the menu item and its value needs to be a type of "dict".

 Code example: